Voyager Nurse Aide Program

 Maintain good personal hygiene.

-GENERAL DRESS – unless specified, appropriate for a professional business setting.
+DRESS CODE FOR LABS – unless specified, appropriate for a professional business setting.

 Undergarments – Worn at all times.
 They are not to be visible or show through clothing.